StatCan/cae-eac/docs/en/Avd.md

     ![Access AVD](images/AVDLogin.png)

-3. Once you are logged into your Azure Virtual Desktop,  you can access servcies with the [CAS Azure Dashboard](Dashboard.md)
+3. Once you are logged into your Azure Virtual Desktop,  you can access services with the [CAS Azure Dashboard](Dashboard.md)